criscofats/workshops/exercises/ansible_config_as_code/2-pah/README.md

 The next step is to run the playbook, for demonstration purposes we are going to show how to get the Execution Environment(EE) that was built in the previous step and run the playbook.

-If you wish to skip this step run the playbook this way[^1].
+If you wish to skip this step and use the CLI instead of navigator, see the alternate instructions in the next section.

-[^1]: `ansible-galaxy collection install infra.ah_configuration` then `ansible-playbook -i inventory.yml -l automationhub playbooks/hub_config.yml`

 Login to the automation hub using the podman login command.
 This will ask for a user:pass.
 After authenticating pull the config_as_code image.